aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/rows-and-columns/autofit-rows-and-columns/autofit-rows-for-merged-cells/_index.md

 {{% alert color="primary" %}}

-Microsoft Excel provides a feature that allows you to auto-size the height of a cell according to its content.
-The feature is called auto-fit rows.
-Microsoft Excel doesn't set auto-fit operation on merged cells natively.
-Sometimes the feature becomes vital for a user who really needs to implement auto-fit rows on merged cells too.
+Microsoft Excel provides a feature that allows you to auto‑size the height of a cell according to its content.
+The feature is called AutoFit rows.
+Microsoft Excel does not support AutoFit on merged cells natively.
+Sometimes the feature becomes vital for a user who really needs to implement AutoFit rows on merged cells as well.

 {{% /alert %}}

 Aspose.Cells supports this feature through the [**AutoFitterOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/AutoFitterOptions) API.
-Using this API, it is possible to auto-fit rows in a worksheet including merged cells.
+Using this API, it is possible to AutoFit rows in a worksheet, including merged cells.

-After executing the code, Aspose.Cells auto-fits rows for merged cells.
+After executing the code, Aspose.Cells AutoFits rows for merged cells.

 **Output Excel file**